Montréal-Nord borough council

 The Montréal-Nord borough council is the local governing body of Montréal-Nord, a borough in the City of Montreal.
 The council consists of five members: the borough mayor (who also serves as a Montreal city councillor), two city councillors representing the borough's electoral districts, and two borough councillors representing the same electoral districts.

-Montréal-Nord is former Montreal mayor Denis Coderre's home territory, and his Équipe Denis Coderre pour Montréal party is the dominant party in the borough.
+Montréal-Nord is former Montreal mayor Denis Coderre's home territory, and his Équipe Denis Coderre pour Montréal now re-named Ensemble Montreal party is the dominant party in the borough.